ashishbakliwal7/leader-board/README.md

 How to Run

-CLone repos
+CLone repo

+1] Go to leader-board-api
+2] npm install
+3] npm start

+1] Go to leader-board-app
-1] npm install in both repo
+2] npm install

-2] npm start in both repo
+3] npm start